art3xias23/mongo-db-playground/README.md

 1. 0.0.0.0 which makes it accessible by all interfaces (insecure)
 2. run ipconfig.exe
-   a. get the IPv4 Address from the Ethernet adapter vEtherner(WSL)
+- get the IPv4 Address from the Ethernet adapter vEtherner(WSL)
-   b. replce the blindip with it
+- replce the blindip with it